lvh/lvh.github.io/posts/everything-ive-learned-about-running-a-financial-aid-program.md

 fairly complex strings attached.
 For example, you probably have certain standards in terms of what records you have to keep.

-As a European, it somewhat comical to still see checks in active use, but hey; it works.
+As a European, I found it somewhat comical to still see checks in active use, but hey; it works.
 For many parts of the world (apparently not the United States, though) wire transfers are how you send money to people.
 PayPal seems to work better for larger, established organizations that use it often.
 There is less of a problem with the accounts or funds being frozen.
 It does actively restrict (or, perhaps more accurately, enforces restrictions on) sending funds to certain